The Revolt of Mamie Stover (film): Production

 In May 1955, it was reported that 20th Century Fox had bought the rights to Huie's novel of the same name.

 The role of Mamie Stover originally was intended for Marilyn Monroe, but Marilyn was on "strike" with Fox over contact negotiations and was turning down many roles offered to her.
 The role eventually was offered to Jane Russell, whose confirmation was reported in November 1955.
 However, in the September 16, 1955 edition of The Southeast Missourian, Hollywood gossip columnist Erskine Johnson reported "Jane Russell has a date at Fox to discuss the possibility of starring in The Revolt of Mamie Stover.
 The paperback version sold 3,000,000 copies but there will have to be 3,000 censorship cuts if Mamie ever reaches the screen."

-Other articles mentioned Susan Hayward was considered and apparently Lana Turner was approached for the lead role, but an extended vacation prohibited her from taking the part.
+Other articles mentioned Rita Hayworth & Susan Hayward as contenders for the role of Mamie as well as Lana Turner but an extended vacation prohibited her from taking the part.
 Joan Leslie was assigned to co-star in December.

+An expository opening scene was filmed but deleted for censorship reasons: On a street corner in San Francisco, Mamie is picked up by Howard Sloan, a middle-aged man portrayed by Stubby Kaye, and then detained by police who suggest she get out of town.
+One of the police officers is portrayed by Hugh Beaumont who can be seen briefly in the finished film at the beginning before the credits roll and at the very end when Mamie returns to San Francisco.

 In the novel, Mamie Stover was described as a blonde, resembling actress Lizabeth Scott.
 However, producer Buddy Adler believed audiences would be thrown if Russell, one of the more famous brunettes in Hollywood, went blonde so he had Jane become a redhead.
 Russell wore a long red wig, but dyed her short natural black hair red along with her eyebrows.

 Filming took place partially on location in Honolulu.
 The remainder of the scenes were shot on the lot of Fox.
 The film was Joan Leslie's final film appearance before retiring from the screen.